seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Second Lord**
 I am heartily sorry that he'll be glad of this.

+**First Lord**
+How mightily sometimes we make us comforts of our losses!

+**Second Lord**
+And how mightily some other times we drown our gain
+in tears!
+The great dignity that his valor hath
+here acquired for him shall at home be encountered
+with a shame as ample.

+**First Lord**
+The web of our life is of a mingled yarn, good and
+ill together: our virtues would be proud, if our
+faults whipped them not; and our crimes would
+despair, if they were not cherished by our virtues.

 *Enter a Messenger*

 How now! where's your master?